Esoterical/voron_canbus/mainboard_flashing.md

 Compile the firmware with `make`.
 You will now have a katapult.bin at ~/katapult/out/katapult.bin.

-To flash, connect your mainboard to the Pi via USB then put the mainboard into DFU mode (your mainboard user manual should have instructions on doing this).
+To flash, connect your mainboard to the Pi via USB then put the mainboard into DFU/BOOT mode (your mainboard user manual should have instructions on doing this).

+If your toolhead board uses an STM32 based MCU use [these flashing steps](#stm32-based-boards)

+If your toolhead board uses an RP2040 MCU, use [these flashing steps](#rp2040-based-boards)

+## STM32 based boards

 To confirm it's in DFU mode you can run the command `lsusb` and look for an entry of "STMicroelectronics STM Device in DFU mode"

 ![image](https://github.com/user-attachments/assets/cde7138d-588b-4381-82ad-699cde37e0a8)